eonil/libgit2-make-ios/README.md

    on Mac OS X. (`brew install cmake`)
 5. REMOVE `pkgconfig`.
 Especially the one installed by Homebrew.
 I don't know why, but it disrupts CMake execution by confusing it to use OSX SDK instead of iPhone SDK.
 There should be a way to avoid this, but I couldn't figure it out.
+   If you're having any issue related `curl`, I recommend you to try uninstall all Homebrew packages except `cmake`.

 License
 -------